pkrishen/Data-Job-Analysis/README.md

 ### Installation
 Download or clone the repository: git clone https://github.com/pkrishen/Data-Job-Analysis.git

-If you only require to view the data analysis itself, open the Job_Data_Analysis.ipynb file.
+If you only require viewing the data analysis itself, open the Job_Data_Analysis.ipynb file.
 It will open in a local web browser and you will be able to scroll through the results and commentary.

-Steps to run the webscrape to collect more data and modify the analysis are provided below:
+Steps to run the webscraper to collect more data and modify the analysis are provided below:

 A conda environment was used to build the project.
 Conversion to pip install created many issues so it's ideal to use a conda environment to run the scripts.
 To create a conda environment, install Miniconda (no pre-packages installed) or Anaconda (full version).